 Initially, the required Maths skills will be introduced and explained by your course teams.
 They'll introduce the concepts and, most importantly, ground these within the discipline requirements.

-If you find that, after the topics have been introduced and examples worked through by your course team, you are encountering difficulties then you are advised to contact an academic skills adviser.
-We can direct you to additional support material that can help.
-This might include online support material in the form of videos or courses.
+If you find that, after the topics have been introduced and examples worked through by your course team, you are encountering difficulties then you are advised to contact the mathematics and statistics skills adviser (Phil Roberts).
+You are able to book 1 hour one to one sessions with the adviser (click here) to further go through the required mathematics and statistics.

 You will also find self-help resources on this web site.
 We strongly encourage you to be proactive and access these resources.
 The online guides within the Faculty pages have been created after consultation with the appropriate course teams and are based around assessment style questions.